LuEklund/PlanetaryZigma/README.md

 using Zig, Vulkan, Jolt, Steamworks SDK. the planets will be Procedualy generated.

-These are people who have helped mutiple times, and deserves a shoutout. (dm if I forgot anyone)
+# These are people who have helped multiple times, and deserves a shoutout. (dm if I forgot anyone)

 Harlad & Etakarinaee: Keeping Zig cod up-to-date.